Google: Retain Files After Collaborators Leave the University

 Account Closure Timeline Details

 The transition period for UMN email and Google Workspace for people in the Health Care Component is below.
 After the transition period ends, the UMN email and Google Workspace account is closed and can no longer be accessed by the account owner.
 Files shared from that account’s My Drive will remain available to people with whom they are shared for an additional 120 days.
-After the account has closed and an additional 180 days have passed, the account’s Google email and Workspace will be permanently deleted.
+Detailed information about changes to access after an account closes are as follows:

-Health Care Component Timelines by Role
+Health Care Component Account Closure Timelines by Role

 RoleTransition PeriodGoogle My Drive Shared Files Available to CollaboratorsGoogle Workspace Contents Deleted